marktran/rtfm-api/README.md

 ### Testing

-RTFM provides a special *Test* subscription type.
-Select your *Test* subscription, and then get the test key from *API Settings*.
+RTFM provides a *Test* subscription type.
+Select your *Test* subscription and then get the test key from the *API Settings* page.
 All documented API calls work with your test key.

 Images posted using this key are not sent to moderators in the crowd—they're moderated based on substrings in the posted *url* parameter: